dvreeze/yaidom/docs/yaidom-tutorial.rst

 These properties, as well as the definitions of ``Scope`` methods ``resolve`` and ``relativize`` contribute significantly to the "internal consistency" of yaidom.
 They also help a lot in keeping the implementation of yaidom fairly simple, especially in conversions between yaidom and DOM nodes.
-Along with the Scala Collections API and the "mini-yaidom" of the preceding section, they are the foundation of yaidom.
+Along with the Scala Collections API and the "mini-yaidom" of the preceding section, as well as JAXP, they are the foundation of yaidom.

 **In summary, yaidom clearly distinguishes between qualified names and expanded names, and between namespace declarations and in-scope namespaces.
 This is the second foundation of yaidom.**